 Fiction/Non Fiction: Fiction

-One sentence summary: You have to read this.
+One sentence summary: THE book you need to read this summer.

 Read this?
 Plan to read it?
 I'd love to know!
 Let me know in the comments below.

 Available for purchase as part of our Long Hot Summer boxes here as either a book only subscription or with other incredible gifts.